vpht1/hband/README_en.md

 6. Personal information that the subject of personal information discloses to the public by himself;
 7. Collect personal information from legally publicly disclosed information, such as legal news reports, government information disclosure and other channels.

-**Please note:** Our policy is to notify you of legal procedures seeking access to your information, such as search warrants, court orders, or subpoenas.
+**Please note**:  Our policy is to notify you of legal procedures seeking access to your information, such as search warrants, court orders, or subpoenas.
 If the court specifies a confidentiality period, we will provide a delay notice after the confidentiality period expires.